AshrafChitamba/react-frontend-assessment/README.md

    > You may use a different port if `4000` is not available or just leave the default port without having to specify --port.

+  The current setup is set to use port `4000` so changing this will require you to modify the `src/api/apiClientConfig.ts` file to use the port you have selected.
+For example, if it's a default port, put 3000.
 ---

 ## Running Tests